eigerco/uniffi-zcash-lib/lib/uniffi-zcash-cli/README.md

 ## <a name="motivation"></a> Motivation

 The UniFFI project [is not providing](https://mozilla.github.io/uniffi-rs/Motivation.html#why-not) a way to pack and publish the generated bindings.
-This CLI is an effort to provide a first version of a packaging/publishing solution.
+This CLI is an effort to provide a version of a packaging/publishing solution.
 Some of the key points are:

 * Programmatically interact with all repo workflows.
 Abstract (but not hide) low level details of UniFFI tooling.